 Bangalore is a city in Southern India in the state of Karnataka.
 The city host the silicon valley of India for the techies with all the major companies offices established.
 From a travelers point of view, the city is a hub for shopaholic with numerous local market and malls overloaded with premium brands to fill your wardrobes with.
 One can witness Indian heritage at the Bangalore Palace or go for a deep dive into nature’s laps at Nandi Hills.

-But how I ended up traveling Bangalore?
+But how I ended up traveling solo in Bangalore?

 Well as I told you I was there for an interview but with no return dates finalized I only booked a one-way flight from Delhi.Since it’s wintering here flights were getting delayed so booked an early morning Spice Jet flight to report there at 2 in the noon.